• Skip to primary navigation

 This 24-hour military time format is designed to avoid confusion or ambiguity and any possible errors that could result due to a misunderstanding.

-Outside of the United States, this time keeping system is actually the main method for expressing time such as in the United Kingdom, India, Australia, Germany, and the Philippines.
+Outside of the United States, this timekeeping system is actually the main method for expressing time such as in the United Kingdom, India, Australia, Germany, and the Philippines.

 Most clocks, however, are not set up to read military time.
 As a result, digital clocks are the most common way of keeping military time.
 However, clever engineers have devised methods for creating more traditional military time analog clocks.

 In the United States and Canada, the 24-hour clock is referred to as “military time.”
-It is primarily used by the military, emergency services, aviation, and others who rely on accurate communication of time.
+It is primarily used by the military, emergency services, aviation, and others who rely on accurate communication of the time.

-While military time does not use colon (“:”) to separate hours and minutes, the 24-hour timekeeping format does.
+While military time does not use a colon (“:”) to separate hours and minutes, the 24-hour timekeeping format does.
 Neither 24-hour time nor military time use AM (ante meridiem) and PM (post meridiem) to distinguish between the morning and afternoon/evening hours as both systems avoid duplicate times (e.g., 12:00 AM and 12:00 PM).

 Examples of how to read Military Time vs. Standard Time

-12-hour standard time uses the AM and PM suffix as you are probably most accustomed to.
+12-hour standard time uses the AM and PM suffixes as you are probably most accustomed to.
 The military time strips out the colon and the AM/PM.
 Military time also requires that you convert the hours to the 24-hour system.
 See the examples below:

 Military Time Standard Time